MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Export-Trace.md

 ```

 ## DESCRIPTION
-Exports trace events from an ETL (event trace log) file.
+Exports trace events from an event trace log (ETL) file.

 ## EXAMPLES

-### Example 1: Export trace events from ETL file
+### Example 1: Export trace events from an ETL file
 ```powershell
 PS C:\> Export-Trace -ETLFile C:\Windows\Logs\WindowsUpdate\WindowsUpdate.20211013.074054.819.1.etl -LogsDirectoryPath C:\ETL\Logs
 ```

-Export trace events from specified ETL file and save logs to C:\ETL\Logs folder.
+Exports trace events from a specified ETL file and saves the logs to the C:\ETL\Logs folder.

 ## PARAMETERS

 ### -ConnectedDevice
-If enabled specifies that device type is mobile.
+If enabled, specifies that the device type is mobile.

 ```yaml
 Type: SwitchParameter